hkwonx12/bankingapp/journals/Matt_Bowes.md

 - Changed frontend, transactions weren't accessing our forms correctly.

 # 4-24-23
 - Decided to scrap redux and start again.
-Working on saving components.
+Working on the saving components.

 # 4-25-23
 - Did the savings and savings account components along with some nav changes.
 Made changes to the checking account id and investment components.

 # 4-26-23
-- Finished with the savings components but ran into serious mechanical/error issues, eventually resolved and then moved on to make CreateAccountPage.
+- Finished with the savings components but ran into serious mechanical/error issues, eventually resolved and then moved on to make CreateAccountPage with Aaron.

 # 4-27-23
-- Finished the CreateAccountPage and helped with some issues regarding account history.
-Then worked on formatting user.
+- Finished the CreateAccountPage with Aaron and helped with some issues regarding account history.
+Then worked on formatting getUser and created it as an issue in git (potential docker issues, will look to resolve).

 # 4-28-23
--
+- Created a unit-test for savings account, created an issue in git for getUser, and created a merge request.